Old Parsonage Hotel

 Recently awarded Editor’s Choice 2015 by the Good Hotel Guide, and listed in The Sunday Times Ultimate 100 British Hotels as ‘the place to stay in Oxford’, the Old Bank is surrounded by the colleges of Merton, All Souls, Christ Church and University and sits proudly opposite the iconic Radcliffe Camera and Bodleian library.

-Head chef Bertie Wright and his team take pride in using the best produce, cooked simply to create classic British dishes with a modern, light touch.
+Head chef Allan McLaughlin and his team take pride in using the best produce, cooked simply to create classic British dishes with a modern, light touch.

 Open every day of the year, enjoy breakfast, lunch, dinner & our famous afternoon teas in the company of Oxford’s academics, local residents, guests & visitors…